 There are few things that can make a trip or break a trip more than a piece of luggage.
 If it’s too hard to maneuver, it can weigh down your whole trip.
 Too big and bulky, it becomes a hindrance.
 Too small and the luggage is bursting at the seams or you’re ditching souvenirs before you get home.
 This is very much a Goldilocks scenario — it needs to be just right.

 Raden sent me one of their A28 Check luggage to see if it could hold up to my challenge.
-After the abuse it took, I won’t be sending it back.
+After the abuse it took, I won’t be sending it back – they don’t want it now.
 (I received no other compensation for writing this review.)

 Once every year, my family takes an extended vacation over the holidays utilizing remaining vacation days, weekends and lots of built-in holidays like Christmas and the New Year holiday.
 This trip would take us over 18 days and span six countries with the following itinerary for those so inclined: PIT-YYZ (car) YYZ-ORD-PEK-SYX-CAN-BKI-BWN-BKI-HKG-PEK-DFW-YYZ YYZ-PIT (car).
 It looked like this:

 This piece would replace a carry-on which would greatly limit or in-airport equipment, but had to hold up to the rigors of 21,000+ miles of travel in just over half a month.
 That’s a lot of abuse and not all bags have been up to the challenge.

 Raden is one of several “smart luggage” manufacturers.
 The first was BlueSmart, then Away, and there are now several others.
 Raden offers the following features in their A28 Check luggage piece:

 - Smart Phone application for both Apple and Android